Encouraging family participation in education and healthcare leads to better outcomes.

 Thinking Critically to Engage Patients and Families in the Healthcare Setting

 Critical thinking is a core competency for improving patient and family engagement in the health care setting.
-Participants assess their own critical thinking and examine how it influences their practice, focusing how to improve communication with patients and families.
+Participants assess their own practices and examine how they influence health, focusing how to improve communication and collaboration with patients and families.